 That’s a huge increase from the market’s 2015 valuation of US$46.6 billion, and Vantage Market Research, the firm that authored the report, says growth is being driven by increasing demand from the automotive and telecom sectors, as well as renewable energy and energy storage applications.

-Cars are one of the main use cases for the lead-acid battery, and as demand for these vehicles goes up, lead-acid battery use will rise in tandem.
+Cars are one of the main use cases for the lead-acid battery, and as demand for vehicles goes up, lead-acid battery use will rise in tandem.
 Higher e-bike sales across the globe will also contribute.

 The recycling process involves breaking exhausted batteries into pieces and immersing them in water; after that, the lead in the batteries sinks to the bottom and the plastic rises to the top.
 The lead is then melted and poured into ingot molds.
 Impurities are removed, and the lead is sent to manufacturing plants for use in new batteries.
 Battery acid can also be converted into water and treated, or can be turned into sodium sulfate, which is used in laundry detergent, and in glass and textile manufacturing.

-2. EnerSys (NYSE:ENS)
+1. EnerSys (NYSE:ENS)

-Market cap: US$2.75 billion
+Market cap: US$3.05 billion

-4. Exide Industries (NSE:EXIDEIND,BOM:500086)
+2. Exide Industries (NSE:EXIDEIND)

-Market cap: INR 166.55 billion
+Market cap: US$20.15 billion

 This is an updated version of an article first published by the Investing News Network in 2013.
-Let us know if we missed a major lead-acid battery maker or recycler that you think should be included.

 Don’t forget to follow us @INN_Resource for real-time news updates!

-Securities Disclosure: I, Amanda Kay, hold no direct investment interest in any company mentioned in this article.
+Securities Disclosure: I, Melissa Pistilli, hold no direct investment interest in any company mentioned in this article.